aesparza84/AlgorithmsExamples/README.md

          Note: There are different methods of choosing the pivot value.
 Methods can have the pivot be the first element, the last element, or even be a random element in the array.
 For this version, the pivot will be the last value in the array.

          Runtime
          Best case:  O(n log n)
          Worst case: O( n^2 )

+     Pseudocode, from NIU

+           quick_sort(array: data set, start: array[0], end: array[ array.length - 1 ])
+                    if start < end
+                        pivot_point = partition(array, start, end)
+                        quick_sort(array, start, pivot_point - 1)
+                        quick_sort(array, pivot_point + 1, end)
+                    end if
+           end procedure
 * Merge
+*        Merge uses the divide-and-conquer approach to sorting.
+Unlike quick sort, merge sort is not in-place sorting, meaning we will need extra memory for the sub arrays.
+         For the 'divide' aspect, Merge sort calls itself recursively to split the array in half, which will split the sub arrays in half until they are one element.

+         At that point we can compare elements from the the 'left' and 'right' half arrays, place those indexes into an array that will be in sorted order, and recursively merge back the arrays until we have 1 sorted array.

+         Runtime
+         Best case:  O(n log n)
+         Worst case: O(n log n)

+     Pseudocode, from Essential Algorithms

+           Mergesort(Data: values[], Data: scratch[], Integer: start, Integer: end)

+            // If the array contains only one item, it is already sorted.
+            If (start == end) Then Return

+                // Break the array into left and right halves.
+                Integer: midpoint = (start + end) / 2

+                // Call Mergesort to sort the two halves.
+                Mergesort(values, scratch, start, midpoint)
+                Mergesort(values, scratch, midpoint + 1, end)

+                // Merge the two sorted halves.
+                Integer: left_index = start
+                Integer: right_index = midpoint + 1
+                Integer: scratch_index = left_index
+                While ((left_index <= midpoint) And (right_index <= end))
+                    If (values[left_index] <= values[right_index]) Then
+                        scratch[scratch_index] = values[left_index]
+                        left_index = left_index + 1
+                    Else
+                        scratch[scratch_index] = values[right_index]
+                        right_index = right_index + 1
+                    End If
+                        scratch_index = scratch_index + 1
+                End While

+                // Finish copying whichever half is not empty.
+                For i = left_index To midpoint
+                    scratch[scratch_index] = values[i]
+                    scratch_index = scratch_index + 1
+                Next i

+                For i = right_index To end
+                    scratch[scratch_index] = values[i]
+                    scratch_index = scratch_index + 1
+                Next i

+                // Copy the values back into the original values array.
+                For i = start To end
+                    values[i] = scratch[i]
+                Next i
+          End Mergesort
 * Heap
+*              Heap is a comparison-based sort-in-place sorting algorithm, that means no extra memory is required (no extra arrays).
+          Similar to seleciton sort, heap sort divides the array into a 'sorted' and 'unsorted' sections.

+          Heap sort makes use of the 'binary tree structure' (utilizing the parent-child node structure) as it takes an unsorted array and builds a 'heap' out of it.
+This is helpful since the definition of a heap tells us that the parent nodes must always be greater than or equal to its child elements.
+SO when we build a heap, we know that the first element of the array will be the greatest element in the entire array.

+          When sorting, we swap the FIRST and LAST elements of the heap, placing the greatest element at the end of the array and considering it sorted.
+          Since we know the last element is sorted we DON'T want to iterate through it again, now our max index to iterate through is [array.length-i].
+          We re-heap the array so that it follows the properties of a heap (the first element may not be > child element) We repeat this until we are at index 0, where every element will be sorted.

+          Runtime
+          Best case:  O(n log n)
+          Worst case: O(n log n)

+Pseudocode, from Essential Algorithms

+           Heapsort(Data: values)

+                method: Turn the array into a heap

+                For i = (values length) - 1 To 0;  Step -1

+                    // Swap the root item and the last item.
+                    Data: temp = values[0]
+                    values[0] = values[i]
+                    values[i] = temp

+                    <Consider the item in position i to be removed from the heap,
+                     so the heap now holds i - 1 items.
+Push the new root value down into the heap to restore the heap property.> Next i
+            End Heapsort